NrtypmForhp/club/README.md

 Software for small organisations like clubs.
 Simplify management of bar, kitchen, memberships and more.
-Made in Python for now only in italian language.
+Made in Python.

 # Software Interface Style

 Contain PyQt6 css strings for style the other programs interface.

+# Language files

+Contain English and Italian language strings for both the programs.

 # Orders